andsens/bootstrap-vz/bootstrapvz/providers/azure/README.rst

 Setup
 -----

-qemu-img >= 1.7.0 required to convert raw image to vhd fixed size disk.
-This release is available in wheezy-backports.
+``qemu-utils`` is needed to create the VHD image.

-*wget* must be installed on local computer.
+``wget`` must be installed on local computer, so the Windows Azure Linux Agent can be downloaded.

-Manifest must use the *raw* format, provider will automatically transform the disk to a vhd disk format.

 Do not create swap space on the OS disk: